hilarycondon/getCleanProject/README.md

 ### Introduction

-As stated in the course project description, "one of the most exciting areas in all of data science right now is wearable computing - see for example [this article."](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/) This project analyzes data collected from the accelerometers of Samsung Galaxy S smartphones and demonstrates the ability to collect, work with, and clean a data set.
+As stated in the course project description, "one of the most exciting areas in all of data science right now is wearable computing - see for example [this article."](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/)This project analyzes data collected from the accelerometers of Samsung Galaxy S smartphones and demonstrates the ability to collect, work with, and clean a data set.
 The resulting output is a tidy data set that can be used in subsequent analysis.

 A full description of the original data set, as well as the data itself, are available at the [UCI Machine Learning Repository Center for Machine Learning and Intelligent Systems.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The initial Dataset, [UCI HAR Data](http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), is provided as zipped file.

 ### Intstructions to Reproduce This Project